junit-team/junit5-samples/README.md

 # JUnit 5 Samples

-Welcome to _JUnit 5 Samples_, a collection of sample applications using JUnit 5.
+Welcome to _JUnit 5 Samples_, a collection of sample applications using JUnit Jupiter and the JUnit Platform.

 ## Build System Samples

-The following sample projects demonstrate how to set up a project that uses JUnit 5 for various build systems.
+The following sample projects demonstrate how to set up a projects that use the JUnit Platform for various build systems.

 - [Gradle](https://github.com/junit-team/junit5-samples/tree/master/junit5-gradle-consumer)
 - [Maven](https://github.com/junit-team/junit5-samples/tree/master/junit5-maven-consumer)